Robert J Trulaske, Sr. College of Business

 Trulaske EDGE Graduation Requirement

-- The student must earn a minimum of 70 EDGE points (maximum of 100) at the lower level by the end of the semester they apply for admittance to the upper level.
+- The student must earn a minimum of 100 EDGE points at the lower level by the end of the semester they apply for admittance to the upper level.
 Once admitted, students must earn a total of 200 EDGE points by the end of their final semester to meet the graduation requirement.
 Specific activities and workshops may be required.

 - The student must earn a C- (or higher) in BUS_AD 3500 to satisfy the requirement.